CumulusNetworks/docs/content/cumulus-linux-42/Layer-3/Border-Gateway-Protocol-BGP/_index.md

 ### Autonomous System

-Because BGP was originally designed to peer between independently managed enterprises and service providers, each such enterprise is treated as an autonomous system, responsible for a set of network addresses.
+Because BGP was originally designed to peer between independently managed enterprises and service providers, each such enterprise is treated as an autonomous system responsible for a set of network addresses.
 Each such autonomous system is given a unique number called an *autonomous system number* (ASN).
 ASNs are handed out by a central authority (ICANN); however, ASNs between 64512 and 65535 are reserved for private use.
 Using BGP within the data center relies on either using this number space or using the single ASN you own.

 The ASN is central to how BGP builds a forwarding topology.
 A BGP route advertisement carries  with it not only the ASN of the originator, but also the list of ASNs that this route advertisement passes through.
 When forwarding a route advertisement, a BGP speaker adds itself to this list.
 This list of ASNs is called the *AS path*.
 BGP uses the AS path to detect and avoid loops.